Copy link URL:

 -30-

-Newfoundland and Labrador (NL) Health Services advises the public there will be a temporary change in emergency services at the Mary’s Harbour Community Clinic from:
+Newfoundland and Labrador (NL) Health Services advises the public of a change in laboratory services (blood collection) at Charles S. Curtis Memorial Hospital in St. Anthony.

 NL Health Services thanks the public for their understanding as we continue to focus on providing safe and quality care for the people of Newfoundland and Labrador.